passy4ucj/resume-task2-hng8/README.md

-# DevCamper API
+# HNG API

-> HNG-8 Task2 Resume Form
+> HNG-8 Task2 Resume Form - Fill your resume and get an email notification

 ## Usage